What is the Capital Improvement Plan?

 - Has a useful life or extends the useful life of a facility for five years or more

-- Late December, 2012—All submitted projects (includes citizen suggestions and
+- November and December, 2013—All submitted projects (includes citizen suggestions and

-projects that are already in the current CIP) are evaluated and prioritized by staff and citizen
+projects that are already in the current CIP) are evaluated and prioritized by staff, council, and citizens

-- Mid February, 2013—CIP is submitted to City Manager as part of the proposed budget.
+- Mid February, 2014—CIP is submitted to the City Manager as part of the proposed budget.

-- First Council Meeting in June, 2013—City Council adoption of Capital Improvement Program.
+- First council meeting in June, 2014—City Council adoption of Capital Improvement Plan.

-In late December, a CIP team consisting of directors and staff from Public Works, Community Development
+In November and December, a CIP team consisting of directors and staff from Public Works,

-and Finance will begin evaluating and prioritizing projects submitted for the FY 2014–18 program.
+Community Development and Finance will begin evaluating and prioritizing projects submitted

 Projects come from three sources: the existing CIP, master plans, and Tigard residents.